torrejonv/teranode/docs/services/validator.md

     - The gRPC Validator client forwards this request to the Validator Server.
     - The Validator Server follows a similar logic as above, deciding between batch processing and direct transaction validation based on the batching configuration.

-It must be noted that the Block Validation and Propagation services can communicate with the Tx Validation service through other channels as well, such as fRPC and dRPC.
+It must be noted that the Block Validation and Propagation services can communicate with the Tx Validation service through other channels as well, such as fRPC.
 Those altenative communication channels are considered experimental and will not be covered in detail.
-Note that, as of the time of writing, fRPC and dRPC does not support batch processing.
+Note that, as of the time of writing, fRPC does not support batch processing.
 Also, they do not support load balancing (meaning that only a single transaction validator instance will be possible within each node).

 ### 2.3.
 Validating the Transaction